 While not every business needs a GST number, there are benefits to having one even if you aren’t required to register for one.

 One of those benefits is that having a GST number allows you to claim the GST/HST that you might have already paid throughout the course of doing business.
 This refunded GST/HST is referred to as Input Tax Credits (ITC).
 You are able to claim these refunds, along with most expenses, costs of production and any other business costs if they are deemed to be an ITC.

 Register for GST — it’s easier than you think

-Registering your company for a GST number in Newfoundland and Labrador can seem like a daunting task, especially if you’re a new business owner.
+Registering your company for a GST number in Alberta can seem like a daunting task, especially if you’re a new business owner.
 However, this process is actually very simple.
 The first step is determining if your company qualifies for GST exemption, or whether you’ll be required to collect GST.

 After that, you simply access the CRA website to download the applicable registration documents or stop by the nearest CRA office.

 Even if your company is exempt from GST taxation, registering for a GST number can have benefits and might be well worth the hassle.
 When it comes to your business, every penny counts!